-In many cases, local planning ordinances need to be amended in order to implement innovative land_use controls, including conservation development and LID.
-To support local efforts, DEM and CRMC prepared the LID Low Impact Development Site Planning and Design Guidance Manual 1which provides information on different LID strategies for site clearing, roadway and parking design, landscaping, compact development and more with examples of how to improve local ordinances.
-Implementation of LID will also reduce the burden on combined sewer overflow systems (see section x) by significantly reducing the flows into these systems.
+In many cases, local planning ordinances need to be amended in order to implement innovative land use controls, including conservation development, green infrastructure, and low impact development (LID).
+To support municipal efforts, DEM and CRMC prepared the LID Low Impact Development Site Planning and Design Guidance Manual^e which provides information on different LID strategies such as site clearing, roadway and parking design, landscaping, and using compact development.
+Implementation of LID will also reduce the burden on CSO (See also Wastewater Treatment Facilities Section.) by significantly reducing the flows into these systems.